foluALX/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 7- a function that prints the chessboard
-8- a function that prints the sum of the two diagonals of a square matrix of integers 100 - a function that sets the value of a pointer to a char
+8- a function that prints the sum of the two diagonals of a square matrix of integers 100 - a function that sets the value of a pointer to a char 101 - a file that contains the password for the crackme2 executable